codebytes/codebytes.github.io/_posts/2022-11-17-tools-for-working-with-kubernetes.md

   title: k9s rbac
 ---

 I've been in a number of internal and external calls where tooling to help work with Kubernetes keeps coming up.
-I thought I would share some of these cool tools incase you weren't aware of them.
+I thought I would share some of these cool tools in case you weren't aware of them.

 ## Tools